Shoes01/gameattempt2/ROADMAP.md

     - [ ] Have names in color.
 RED: can't use, WHITE: usable, GREEN: online.
     - [ ] Allow to deactivate weapons.
     - [ ] Include the state of the weapon in its name.
-  - [ ] BUG: When the player has no momentum and impulse is set to -1, there are no highlighted tiles, but the player may still "pass" the turn and not move.
 - [ ] Enemy NPC: Firing logic
   - [ ] Ensure the player is able to die correctly
   - [ ] Decide if projectiles will travel indefinitely or not